CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 ## Determine the Reserved VLAN Range

-- NVIDIA Spectrum switches running Cumulus 5.x require a reserved VLAN for every physical interface and bridge plus 2.
+- NVIDIA Spectrum switches running Cumulus 5.0 and later require a reserved VLAN for every bridge and QinQ interface plus 2.
-- Broadcom switches running Cumulus 4.3.x require a reserved VLAN for every physical interface, layer 3 sub interface, and bridge plus 1.
+- NVIDIA Spectrum switches Cumulus 4.4 and earlier require a reserved VLAN for every bridge, physical interface, layer 3 sub interface, and QinQ interface plus 1.

 The example below provides Linux-type shell commands to help you determine the in-use and configured VLAN counts and values.
 These commands are only a guide.
 Follow the guidelines below to determine how to best calculate the values.

-1. Broadcom only.
+1. **NVIDIA Spectrum switches running 4.4 and earlier**.
 Determine the total number of physical interfaces that your platform supports.
 For example, an NVIDIA SN2700 switch has a total of 32 QSFP ports that you can break out into 2x or 4x.

    At the maximum breakout (4x), there are 128 physical ports.
 Cumulus Linux **always** uses this number of reserved VLANs regardless of configuration:
    - 32 x 1 = 32 Reserved VLAN IDs on the switch with no breakout